 Safe Holiday Travel

-The holidays are a great time for family and friends to create many memories together.
-Safety when you leave the house and travel is an obvious concern for us at the Florida Department of Highway Safety and Motor Vehicles, but please remember, safety begins with you.
+The holidays are a great time for family and friends to create memories together.
+When you leave your home, please keep in the forefront of your mind, and remember safety begins with you.

-Follow these tips to help ensure we all Arrive Alive this holiday season:
+Follow these tips to help ensure we all remain safe this holiday season:

 - Never drive impaired.
 Celebrate responsibly and do not get behind the wheel if you have been drinking or took drugs that cause impairment.
 Plan ahead and find a safe way home every time – designate a driver or use a ride service.